hardaker/gold-miner/docs/tande.md

-The `test` sections works similar to the `train` section, with a list of PCAP `file`s and associated `label`s to use for determining when the `gold-mine` classifier gets a prediction right or wrong.
+The `test` sections works similar to the `train` section, with a list of PCAP `file`s and associated `label`s to use for determining when the `gold-miner` classifier gets a prediction right or wrong.

 ``` yaml
 test: